-Here are the takeaway points from his acceptance speech:
+Here is an important takeaway point from his acceptance speech:

 SDGs & Climate Action– Prioritize addressing inequalities and helping the least developed countries (LDCs) and small island developing States (SIDS).